jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/documentation/main.md

   "In the first part, we will expose [...].
   In the second part, we will describe [...]."

-* **DG08:** Suppose a subsection in its text block contains subtitles on at least two levels
+* **DG08:** Suppose a subsection contains subtitles in its text block on at least two levels
   (i.e., a group of subtitles is part of a larger subtitle).
-  In that case, we *should* provide at least one introductory sentence for that subsection unless a separate introduction already corresponds to it.
+  In this case, we *should* provide at least one introductory sentence for this subsection unless a separate introduction already corresponds to it.

 * **DG09:** We *should* keep the presentation structure